musios-app/musios-app.github.io/README.md

-## Andrew Hunt
+---
+title: Dev Home

-Some projects I've published to GitHub.
+description: Some projects I've published to GitHub
+---

 These are focussed on home recording and music production.
 That's my hobby.
 By day, I work in software.

 **[logic-pro-scripter](https://andrewjhunt.github.io/logic-pro-scripter/)**